krhoyt/Rainforest/readme.md

 ## Getting Started

 You need two parts.
-First is a CSS file for fonts (Amazon Ember) and a few styles that are used across multiple compoonents.
+First is a CSS file for fonts (Open Sans) and a few styles that are used across multiple compoonents.
 Second is the components themselves.
 You can load the components in two ways: all at once or a la carte.

 ### CSS